reactioon/rdata/README.md

 * **Dynamic variables**
 Support to work with a key-value dynamically increasing or decreasing their value. (like redis, increase/decrease a number)

+* **Search and Filters**
+Support to work with the same key-value from multiples locations.

 RDATA has some other useful features like Logs, REST API, Connection Pool, ACL (Whitelist) and much more.